-In this oral history interview Max Tishler reminisces about his family, early schooling, undergraduate education at Tufts, graduate and postgraduate work at Harvard, and the state of chemistry in the 1930s.
+Max Tishler describes his family, early schooling, undergraduate education at Tufts, graduate and postgraduate work at Harvard, and the state of chemistry in the 1930s.
 The major portion of the interview contains Tishler's impressions of the research and development undertaken by Merck & Co. in the 1940s, 1950s, and 1960s, and of his role in that activity.
 Tishler ends the interview by discussing his current activities at Wesleyan and presenting his views about the future direction of chemistry.

-Charles Tobias begins his oral history interview with a description of his family in Hungary and education at the University of Technical Sciences in Budapest while comparing the US and Hungarian systems.
+Charles Tobias begins with a description of his family in Hungary and education at the University of Technical Sciences in Budapest; he compares the US and Hungarian educational systems.
 Tobias explains his wartime experiences in Hungary and the struggle to reach the US.
 He spends a large portion of the interview discussing the Electrochemical Society.

 Jacques Tocatlian was born in Egypt, where he attended a French secondary school and then studied industrial chemistry.
 After work in the plastics division at Monsanto, Tocatlian accepted a position at the Food and Machinery Corporation as a literature chemist, and worked on the first Selective Dissemination of Information [SDI] experiment.
 Tocatlian pursued a master's in information and library science.
 Throughout the interview, Tocatlian discusses the international standardization issues of UNESCO and the organization of UNISIST.